5 Questions About Forex That Will Never be Answered

 Forex trading is probably the most ambiguous type of trading.
 There's no “Good”, “Bad”, “Right” or “Wrong” here; there's only a trader's subjective opinion of the market and the things happening there!

 So, it's not surprising that there are plenty of questions that don't have a straight answer, for example:

-- Why did a trade close at profit?
-Is it because the market analysis worked well or was it just sheer luck, since the price could have moved in the right direction due to its own reasons?
+- Why did a trade close at a profit?
+Is it because the market analysis worked well, or was it just sheer luck since the price could have moved in the right direction due to its own reasons?

 - Does a trading strategy work or just has a period of winning streak that is soon to be followed by a losing one?

 - Did the price bounce off a resistance level, or has an impulse been simply exhausted?

 The list of such questions goes on and on.